Kieranator5050/ember-js-learning/offical-guide/README.md

 - Define routes in `router.js`.
 A route name maps to a template name.
 - For providing links to routes use the ember component `<LinkTo/>` over `<a/>` tags.

+## Components
+- `ember generate component {component-name} --with-component-class`

+### Component Classes
+- `ember generate component-class rental/image`
+- Usually will use the @glimmer/component class but can see @ember/components class in older apps.

 ## Testing
 - Run the test server with ember t -s